 - Half Weeks—parents divide the week in half, starting with the day and time they choose.

-- Week On/Week Off—parents alternate time in whole week chunks rather than by days.
+- Week On/Week Off—parents alternate time in entire week chunks rather than by days.

 - Two Weeks Each—same as alternating weeks, except in two-week chunks.